Renga: place and time entwined

 5th – 25th November 2023

-Green Gallery, Dundee Botanics
+Green Gallery, Dundee University Botanical Gardens

 This exhibition features work by eight artists who spent an August weekend making art in the Botanics this year.